 But if you’re the one who suffers reading this, I want you to know, this isn’t a “who feels more desperate” contest.
 It’s radical honesty!

 Because my wife didn’t even have a diagnosis for her chronic illnesses for over 5 years, I did not know how to support her from the medical point of view.

 But what I knew deep in my heart, was that she needed to feel safe and wanted.

 I went to her every single doctor, hospital, group, and private psychotherapy appointments!

-After finding out of her endometriosis diagnosis, I found some sense of direction.
+After finding out about her endometriosis diagnosis, I found some sense of direction.
 I joined online support groups for endometriosis, and various anxiety, OCD, and other mental health groups.